 UPS suffered the second fatal accident in its 25-year air package service history Aug.
 14 when Flight 1354 went down on final approach to Alabama's Birmingham Shuttlesworth International Airport (BHM) following a flight from the carrier's Louisville, Ky., hub, killing the two pilots.
 The Airbus A300-600F hit the ground about one-half mile short of BHM's 7,099-ft.
 Runway 18 on its initial approach.
 BHM's primary runway, the 11,998-ft.
 6/24, was closed for routine maintenance at the time. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "NTSB Probes Second Fatal UPS Crash".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "NTSB Probes Second Fatal UPS Crash".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.